krnb/noobsecblog/source/_posts/sqli-0x03.md

 ---
-title: SQL Injection 0x03 - Blind Boolean Injection Attacks
+title: SQL Injection 0x03 - Blind Boolean Attacks
 date: 2020-07-18 14:37:47
 tags: [sqli, sql injeciton, web attacks]
 ---

-# SQL Injection 0x03 - Blind Boolean Injection Attacks
+# SQL Injection 0x03 - Blind Boolean Attacks

-## Introduction - What Is Blind SQL Injection?
+## Introduction
 Blind SQL injection are the type of SQL injections attacks wherein no database error is received from the web responses, there are either subtle or no changes to the web page upon sending injection payloads.
 Since these changes are either subtle or non-existent, it becomes harder to identify and exploit these vulnerabilities but are certainly not impossible.

-In this blog post I have covered blind boolean SQL injection attacks, in which you receive subtle changes in the responses suggesting if the vulnerability is present, and if an injection payload is working or not.
+Hi, welcome to the third part of the SQL injection series, if you haven't read the first two posts and are a complete beginner I'd suggest you read them first - [SQL Injection 0x01 - Introduction](/sqli-0x01) and [SQL Injection 0x02 - Testing & UNION Attacks](/sqli-0x02).
+In this blog post I have covered blind boolean SQL injection attacks, as the title suggests, in which you receive subtle changes in the responses suggesting if the vulnerability is present, and if an injection payload is working or not.

 For this post I decided to use [Falafel](https://app.hackthebox.eu/machines/124) machine from [HackTheBox](https://app.hackthebox.eu/getting-started) platform as the example to explain blind boolean SQL injection.
+If you would like to follow along and then finally hack the machine, I've posted the writeup [here](/HackTheBox/htb-falafel-writeup-w-o-metasploit)

 I will start from identification of interactable fields, test these fields, and then completely exploit it using different methods (BurpSuite Intruder and Custom Python Script)